tekabu/smart-guard-v2.0-backend/QWEN_REVIEW.md

 ## 🎯 Conclusion

 The Smart Guard API project shows good architectural foundations and comprehensive functionality.
-However, it has **critical security vulnerabilities** that must be addressed before any production deployment.
+However, it has **critical security vulnerabilities** and a **critical syntax error in the UniqueScheduleCombination rule** that must be addressed before any production deployment.
 The code quality is generally good, and the testing coverage is decent, but security is severely lacking.

-**Recommendation**: Address the critical security issues immediately, then focus on the high-priority items.
+**Recommendation**: Address the critical issues immediately, starting with the syntax error in the validation rule and authentication implementation, then focus on the high-priority items.
 The project has potential but requires significant security hardening.

 ---

 ## 📞 Contact for Review

-This code review was conducted by Qwen Code on November 28, 2025.
+This code review was conducted by Qwen Code.
 For questions or clarifications about any findings, please refer to the specific sections above or request additional analysis.

-**Review Status**: ⚠️ **ACTION REQUIRED** - Critical security issues need immediate attention.
+**Review Status**: ⚠️ **ACTION REQUIRED** - Critical security issues and syntax errors need immediate attention.